+Some works employ light to implement stealthy physical attacks.
+SLAP\cite{lovisotto2021slap} projects adversarial patches on traffic signs with light projectors, RFLA\cite{wang2023rfla} controls the reflected light color and shape, ILRs\cite{sato2024invisible} uses infrared light to disturb AI perception but are invisible to human eyes.

-\textbf{\emph{Traffic light recognition}} Traffic light recognition systems for autonomous vehicles require fine-tuning when they adapt to new cities.
-Patel et al. \cite{patel2020bait} propose a physical poisoning attack in the fine-tuning progress.
-They place a screen that plays a specific pattern based on the colour of the traffic light so that the DNN will learn the wrong correlation information, resulting in false predictions.
-This method is difficult to do physics experiments, so they implement it in a virtual engine instead.
-Recently, Zolfi et al. \cite{zolfi2021translucent} make translucent stickers that cause the camera's optical lens to have a local out-of-focus effect and carried out a targeted attack on Tesla autopilot.
-Compared to \cite{patel2020bait}, their methods are easier to implement and less likely to be discovered.
+$\bullet$ \textbf{\emph{Traffic light recognition.}} Traffic light recognition systems for autonomous vehicles require fine-tuning when adapting to new cities.
+Patel et al. \cite{patel2020bait} proposed a physical poisoning attack during this fine-tuning process.
+They use a screen that displays a specific pattern based on the color of the traffic light, causing the DNN to learn incorrect correlations and make false predictions.
+Due to the difficulty of conducting such physical experiments, they implemented this method in a virtual environment instead.
+Recently, Zolfi et al. \cite{zolfi2021translucent} developed translucent stickers that create a local out-of-focus effect on the camera's optical lens, targeting Tesla's autopilot system.
+Compared to \cite{patel2020bait}, translucent patches are easier to implement and less likely to be detected.

-\textbf{\emph{Vehicle detection}} For self-driving cars, immediately and correctly detecting surrounding vehicles is one of the crucial demands for safety.
-Adversarial patterns can cause great hazards by hiding vehicles from the CV perception.
-Due to safety and cost limitation, most relative researches \cite{zhang2019camou, wu2020physical,suryanto2022dta,wang2021dual} conduct experiments on the virtual environment or by using toy cars \cite{suryanto2022dta,wang2021dual}.

-UPC \cite{huang2020universal} (Universal perturbation camouflage) is a general white-box attack framework against object detection, its region proposal network (RPN), classification and regression network are simultaneously attacked, which makes it transferable on single-stage and two-stage detectors.
-Inspired by the interpretability of machine learning, Wang et al. \cite{wang2021dual} propose a Dual Attention Suppression (DAS) attack, which can cold the DNN heat map while diverting people's attention.
-However, the renderer used in DAS has a limited representation of physical properties.
-To gain more realistic renderings, Suryanto et al. \cite{suryanto2022dta} design a differentiable transformation network (DTN) to train an adversarial camouflaged patch.

-CAMOU \cite{zhang2019camou} and ER \cite{wu2020physical} both follow the black-box settings to implement query-based attacks.
-Zhang et al. \cite{zhang2019camou} design an approximate gradient network to render adversarial camouflage with the unreal-4 engine, which provides a convenient way to set the camera's parameters.
-To alleviate the cost of computation, Wu et al. \cite{wu2020physical} use a discrete searching algorithm and enlarge-and-replicated technique to produce the camouflage from a small patch.

-\textbf{\emph{Road line detection}} Lane line detection is an important technique for ensuring that the car does not deviate from the right road lane.
-Boloor et al. \cite{boloor2020attacking} propose a query-based method that produces adversarial black lines to attack an autonomous simulator.